DaveWM/dave-martin-blog/content/posts/kafka-streams-the-clojure-way.md

 We’ve made a good start, but there are a few problems with our code at the moment.
 One is that our code is not as easy to test as it could be.
 We can’t directly test the logic of our topology, because it’s tied to the Kafka Streams API.
 You can use Kafka's [TopologyTestDriver](https://kafka.apache.org/11/javadoc/org/apache/kafka/streams/TopologyTestDriver.html) to run your topology in memory, but this can be quite cumbersome.
 It would be much easier if we could express our topology's logic as pure functions, and then then test them.
 Secondly, our code isn’t very composable.
 If you have 2 separate topologies, there is no easy way of merging them together.
 Thirdly, the code is tied to a specific context - Kafka Streams.
 If you want to re-use the same logic for transforming, for example, a core.async channel you’d be forced to re-write it.

 To alleviate these problems, we’re going to use [transducers](https://clojure.org/reference/transducers).
 Transducers are "a powerful and composable way to build algorithmic transformations that you can reuse in many contexts”.
+Basically, they allow you to encapsulate the logic of transforming a stream of data, without specific knowledge of what the stream _is_.
+The stream could be a seq, a core.async channel, or a Kafka topic.
 If you’re not familiar with them already, you may want to check out [this introductory blog post](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming).
 Let’s write a transducer that captures the logic of our topology:

 ```
 (def purchase-made-transducer
   (comp
+    ;; Note that each step takes a [key value] tuple
     (filter (fn [[_ purchase]]
               (<= 100 (:amount purchase))))
     (map (fn [[key purchase]]